CheckPointSW/sdn/README.md

     (press Return or Ctrl-C to stop)

-	"bridge.sh" runs a local "bridge.py replay" to forward the traffic to the Gaia gateway.
-It also runs (over ssh) a remote "bridge.py tap" on the Gaia gateway that creates a tap interface and listens for a connection from the Mininet VM and forwards that packets into the tap interface, and from the tap interface back to the Mininet VM.
+	"bridge.sh" runs a local "bridge.py replay" to forward the traffic to the firewall gateway.
+It also runs (over ssh) a remote "bridge.py tap" on the firewall gateway that creates a tap interface and listens for a connection from the Mininet VM and forwards that packets into the tap interface, and from the tap interface back to the Mininet VM.

-# Web services
+# Web Services

 POX exposes a set of extensible web services as follows: